Biden to Address Nation, Fauci Advocates for Vaccine as Omicron Spreads

 “The individual was at higher risk of severe complications from Covid-19 due to his unvaccinated status and had underlying health conditions,” the release said.

-On Tuesday, Biden is expected to announce the purchase of a half-billion at home rapid COVID-19 tests, which will be made available next month to Americans through the mail.
+Last Tuesday, Biden announced the purchase of a half-billion at-home rapid COVID-19 tests, which will be made available next month to Americans through the mail.
 The Biden administration is reportedly attempting to figure out how any tests one household can request.
-Biden’s remarks are also expected to include addressing he spike across the country.
+Biden’s remarks are also expected to include addressing the spike across the country.